1957: Sam Cooke recorded "Summertime" at Radio Recorders in West Hollywood, California.

 1971: Harry Nilsson began recording his great album Nilsson Schmilsson in London.

-1971: The birthplace of Elvis Presley in Tupelo, Mississippi was opened to the public.
+1971: The birthplace of Elvis Presley, a two-room house in Tupelo, Mississippi was opened to the public.

-1971: Chicago performed at the Royal Albert Hall on London.
+1971: Chicago began a world tour at the Royal Albert Hall on London.

 1974: Linda Ronstadt began recording her album Heart Like a Wheel in Los Angeles, California.